plilja/plilja.github.io/_posts/2020-04-04-stateful-classes-in-spring.md

 My thoughts on how to write this in a more object-oriented way would be something like the code snippets below.
 By annotating the Cart class as @Scope("provided"), Spring will create a new instance for it whenever requested.
 The method annotated with @Lookup will be used to create that instance.
-It does feels a little scary having state on classes managed by Spring.
+It does feel a little scary having state on classes managed by Spring.

-In this simple example the previous solution is probably preferable.
-In fact we could have skipped the service and put everything in the controller.
+In this simple example, the previous solution is probably preferable.
+In fact, we could have skipped the service and put everything in the controller.

 For a larger project, I can see the winnings with the object oriented approach being larger.
 You typically wouldn't want to pass around "cartId"'s everywhere.
 You don't want to pass around CartEntities either.
-But in a large project for a shopping site, the cart object is probably going to be a central concept.
+But in a large project for a shopping site, the cart object will probably be a central concept.

 ##### Controller
 ```java